united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/movingtoproduction.md

 #### 1. Choose an Edge Device or VM (Recommended: VM)

-Before starting the installation process, decide whether to use a generic server or edge device, or a virtual machine (VM).
+Before starting the installation process, decide whether to use virtual machine (VM), or a generic server or edge device.
 For ease of setup, we recommend using a VM.
 Ensure that the selected device has network access to the machines.

 #### 2. Select Machines with OPC UA for Testing